Oliv-Codes/CART-253/variation-jam/README.md

 ## Description

-> For the first wand; the Love Wand; you may use it to reveal the thoughts from Frog's heart by overing it over him.
+> For the first wand; the Love Wand; you may use it to reveal the thoughts from Frog's heart by overing it over his heart.

 > For the secon wand; the Fly Wand; this one attracts flies.
+Reveal his thoughts by hovering over his tummy.

 > The project is meant to give the user a sense of what it would be the mayor of a town of clowns, eventually getting the sense that clowns are not taking their civic duties seriously.